Professor of Financial Accounting

 BA (Univ. of Cambridge), PhD (Univ. of Edinburgh)

 Geoff Meeks joined Cambridge Judge Business School in 2003, having previously been employed by Price Waterhouse, the University of Edinburgh and the Faculty of Economics at Cambridge.
 He has held visiting positions at Harvard Business School, INSEAD and London School of Economics.
+At CJBS he has served as Director of Teaching, Head of the Finance & Accounting Group, and Acting Director (2010-2011).
 He is a member of the Academic Panel of the Accounting Standards Board and a member of the Cambridge Corporate Governance Network (CCGN).

-Financial reporting around major events in business finance (especially takeover, bankruptcy, IPO); creative accounting and accounting regulation; corporate governance.
+Financial reporting around major events in business finance (especially takeover, bankruptcy, IPO); creative accounting and accounting regulation; the relation between company accounting and national accounting; corporate governance.

 Geoff Meeks is a member of the Finance & Accounting subject group.